Our Christian Nurture Team

 - Presbytery-wide youth ministry events.
 We host fellowship activities such as lock-in overnights, skiing and tubing, or pizza and a movie; as well as providing mission opportunities like visiting with nursing home/assisted living residents, volunteering at an animal shelter, and trail-clearing on the Susquehanna River rail trail.
 In 2015 we traveled to Baltimore for a week-long summer mission experience that focused on poverty and hunger.

 - Camperships for youth up to 12th Grade.
-Campers receive a partial scholarship to a 1 week summer camp at any Christian camp.
+Campers receive a partial scholarship to a 1-week overnight summer camp at any Christian camp.

 - Campus ministry in five college communities, providing funding for mission trips and for special events designed by the Campus Ministers to address ongoing human issues such as hunger, marriage equality, ecumenical relations and interfaith dialogue.

 - The national Presbyterian Youth Triennium.
-Held by the Presbyterian Church (USA) and Cumberland Presbyterian Church every three years, the next Triennium is coming up in July 2016, and we look forward to many youth and advisors participating.
+Held by the Presbyterian Church (USA) and Cumberland Presbyterian Church every three years, the next Triennium is coming up in July 2019.
+Last summer's Triennium was a fantastic experience for the 17 youth, 2 college students, and 5 adult chaperones who attended.

 The Nurture Team meets several times during the year to plan and carry out its various programs.
-Meetings are conducted both by getting together in person and by the use of GoToMeeting.
+Meetings are conducted either by getting together in person or through the use of GoToMeeting.
 We celebrate the growth in our programs, and invite all youth in the Presbytery to take advantage of God's bounty.

 The presbytery supports the ministry at five college communities.
 For the 2015-2016 academic year, campus ministry funds totaling $22,000 were awarded as follows: